Announcing Lightsource bp's market entry into Germany

 Lightsource bp establishes our latest footing in the European market today, by announcing the setup of a new local team and base in Berlin.
 The company’s entry into Germany brings Lightsource bp’s European footprint to 10 countries; the majority of markets opening after Lightsource and bp joined forces in a 50:50 JV just five years ago.

 Germany’s federal government recently recognised that a significant booster is required for the expansion of renewable energy technologies across the country, with a target of 215GW of solar by 2030.
 Today there are only 66.5GW.
-In total, the country is aiming to provide 80 percent of its electricity demand from wind and solar by 2030.
+In total, the country is aiming to provide 80 percent of its electricity demand from solar and other renewables by 2030.
 This is a big step in implementing its ambitious energy transition.

 Leveraging our international experience and scale, we believe we can make a significant contribution to the urgently needed transformation of the German electricity market.
 The targets mean annual solar installations will need to reach 22GW, a challenge in a very fragmented market.